 A noncitizen who is allowed to work because of his or her immigration status or a noncitizen who is granted work authorization by U.S. Citizenship and Immigration Services.

 This response is given if the Social Security Administration (SSA) or the U.S. Department of Homeland Security (DHS) needs more than 10 federal government working days to provide a final case result.
-Employers may not terminate or take any other adverse action against an employee (such as denying work, delaying training, withholding pay, or otherwise assuming that he or she is not authorized to work) because of the TNC, until the TNC becomes a Final Nonconfirmation.
+Employers may not terminate or take any other adverse action against an employee (such as denying work, delaying training, withholding pay, or otherwise assuming that they are not authorized to work) because of the mismatch, if the mismatch becomes a Final Nonconfirmation, the employer may terminate the employee.

 This response is given if the user abandons a case after the Check Information screen or the photo matching screen appears.
 The user will need to continue the case or close it.